 There are a number of frequently asked questions about ransomware and how to prevent it.
 We cover the most common questions below.

-This combination of circumstances and evolving threats has taxed the ability of even the best anti-malware software to keep up.
+This combination of circumstances and evolving threats has taxed the ability of even the best anti-malware software to keep up — making a tape air gap more vital than ever.

 There’s simply no substitute for optimizing your backup strategy by deploying the 3-2-1 rule: